KorenKrita/Akagi/README.md

 - `./Akagi/` - The main folder of the project.
   - `akagi/` - Contains the Textual UI for Akagi.
   - `logs/` - Contains the logs of the game.
-  - `mitm/` - Contains the MITM proxy server.
+  - `playwright_client/` - Contains the Playwright logics.
     - `bridge/` - Contains the bridge between the game client and the server.
 This is for converting the game client protocol to MJAI protocol.
 You can make your own bridge here.
       - `majsoul/` - Contains the bridge for Majsoul.
-      - `tenhou/` - Contains the bridge for Tenhou.
-      - `amatsuki/` - Contains the bridge for Amatsuki.
   - `mjai_bot/` - Contains the MJAI bots.
     - `base/` - Base class for MJAI bots.
 Check it out if you want to make your own bot.
     - `*/` - MJAI bots.
 This is your mjai_bot.
 For example, `mortal/`.